Know About How GPS Works: Everything You Need

 What is GPS constellation design?

-GPS constellation design involves strategically positioning satellites in specific orbits to provide global coverage and ideal geometry for accurate positioning.
-The constellation includes multiple orbital planes with satellites distributed to provide continuous visibility and reliable signal availability worldwide.
+GPS constellation design involves strategically positioning satellites in specific orbits to ensure global coverage and optimal geometry for accurate positioning.

 How does GPS provide continuous coverage?